ngikhrk/poddiary_docs/terms-of-service.md

 ## Article 1 (Definitions)
 - **"PodDiary"**
-  The social movie service provided by MNO Corporation (hereinafter referred to as "the Company").
+  The social service provided by MNO Corporation (hereinafter referred to as "the Company").

 - **"This Service"**
   The collective term for the services and information provided through PodDiary.